Welcome to the Murrow Center for Media and Health Promotion Research

 Stacey J.T.
 Hust - Associate Director

-The Murrow Center for Media & Health Promotion examines how people use media messages in their decisions about health, and how health promotion practitioners can maximize the effectiveness of health messages targeting young people and their families.
+The Murrow Center for Media & Health Promotion Research in the Edward R. Murrow College of Communication at Washington State University examines how people use media messages in their decisions about health, and how health promotion practitioners can maximize the effectiveness of health messages targeting young people and their families.
 Our work is intended to help individuals and health professionals use media most effectively to facilitate informed and healthy decisions.

-- The role of parent-child communication in media effects and health promotion
+- Parent-child communication about media and health

 - Media Literacy to Promote Healthy Decision Making